dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 What can be done?
 How can we avoid Adversarial attacks?
 From above examples we can infer that Adversarial Examples are security concern.
 Thus there is need to create a robust machine learning algorithm such that if a powerful adversary who is intentionally trying to cause a system to misbehave cannot succeed.

+One way for Adversarial Training is to proactively generate adversarial examples as part of the training procedure.
+We have already seen how we can leverage FGSM to generate adversarial examples inexpensively in large batches.
+The model is then trained to assign the same label to the adversarial example as to the original example—for example, we might take a picture of a cat, and adversarially perturb it to fool the model into thinking it is a vulture, then tell the model it should learn that this picture is still a cat.

 ## Beyond Images

 Adversarial examples are not limited to image classification.
 Adversarial examples are seen in [speech recognition](https://arxiv.org/pdf/1801.01944), [question answering systems](https://arxiv.org/pdf/1707.07328), [reinforcement learning](https://arxiv.org/abs/1702.02284), and other tasks.

+[Here]() is video demonstrating adversarial example in speech recognition.

 <p align="center">
 <img src='/images/adv_learning/text_adv.png' width="50%"/>